imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-3.md

  12\.
 Attempt a 3-signature withdrawal from the multi-signature wallet

  13\.
-Now you can use that multi-signature wallet as your cold-store wallet.
+Now you can use that multi-signature wallet as your cold wallet.